 Here, I have taken inspiration from a blossom tree that we had in my old house when I was a child.
 I used masking tape to create clean cut blocks.
-I love the outcome as it has a professional look to it and it looks very effective.
-This blossom tree was grown by my parents and was part of us for a good few years and i also remember it which is why I decided to include it.
+I love the outcome, it looks really clean and neat.
+This blossom tree was grown by my parents and was part of us for a good few years and i also remember standing in front of it to take pictures.

 These pieces of tape are taken from the previous work I did.
 I was about to get rid of them when I realized they can be re used for something else and that they actually look quite effective.
 I decided to use a plain black background as the colours on the tape are lighter, so to make them stand out, I used a darker background.

 I really liked the outcome from my previous page where I had the strips of tape, so I decided to do one where I actually planned the design this time.
 I painted a similar design of blossoms on the tape along with the outline of me as a child to add a personal touch to it.
 I like how there is a mosaic effect to it and how it looks like broken pieces.
 It is something different, I don’t think I have seen it before.
 I want to try out this same technique again but try stitching into it this time.